 Alison Hamil’s creative spark began at an early age.
 As a child, she was constantly building, sculpting, making, and creating.
 She fondly remembers doing imaginative things like constructing a robot entirely out of recycled materials on a whim, and holding an art show at a pop-up gallery in her parents’ garage.
 Throughout her childhood, she won several art contests, and decided to be a cartoonist in fourth grade.
 That didn’t quite pan out, but she wasn’t far off.

 In high school, Alison realized that she was the only student not using ceramics class as an excuse to slack off, so she decided to pursue formal training and a career in art.
 She earned a Bachelor of Fine Arts degree from Georgia State University with a concentration in Drawing and Painting in 2010.
-She also studied the art of graphic design while she was in school, and now specializes in using what she’s learned to bridge the gap between technology and traditional drawing and painting.
+She also studied the art of graphic design while she was in school, and now specializes in bridging the gap between design, technology, and traditional drawing and painting.

-Currently, Alison is a working artist in her hometown of Atlanta, Georgia.
-She has a diverse body of work including murals, sign painting, graphic design, paintings on paper, and drawings.
-Most of her work incorporates bold colors, patterns, symmetry, and bright colors.
+Currently, Alison works as an interdisciplinary artist based out of her hometown of Atlanta, Georgia.
+She has a diverse body of work including murals, graphic design, and paintings in watercolor and acrylic.
+Most of her work incorporates bold colors, graphic patterns, and symmetry, combined with elements of painterly realism.
+Nature is a common theme in her work, as well as interconnectivity and spirituality.